Bennie Boatwright: San Miguel Beermen (2023–2024)

 In December 2023, Boatwright signed with the San Miguel Beermen of the Philippine Basketball Association (PBA) to replace Ivan Aska as the team's import for the 2023–24 PBA Commissioner's Cup.
 In his second game, he scored 51 points in a 132–110 win against the Terrafirma Dyip.

 Boatwright and the Beermen won the championship by defeating the Magnolia Chicken Timplados Hotshots in six games, earning his first as a professional.

 Shanxi Loongs (2024)

 On February 28, 2024, Boatwright signed with the Shanxi Loongs of the Chinese Basketball Association (CBA).
 He was afflicted by an injury in August 2024 for which he had treatment for it.

-Taipei Fubon Braves (2025–present)
+Taipei Fubon Braves (2025)

-In August 2025, Boatwright was signed by the Taipei Fubon Braves of the P. League+ He made his debut for the team on November 8, 2025.
-He also played for the team in the 2025–26 East Asia Super League.
+In August 2025, Boatwright signed a test contract with the Taipei Fubon Braves of the Taiwanese P. League+.
+On October 8, he made his debut for the team in the East Asia Super League.
+On October 24, he signed a formal contract with the team.

+Daegu KOGAS Pegasus (2026)

+In January 2026, Boatwright joined the Daegu KOGAS Pegasus of the Korean Basketball League.

+San Miguel Beermen (2026)

+Boatwright returned to San Miguel Beermen in the PBA as a mid-tournament replacement for import Justin Patton in the 2026 Commissioner's Cup.
+Boatwright was being considered to be brought in earlier in the tournament but was unavailable due to his commitments with Daegu at the time.
+He played his first game of the conference with SMB in April 2026.

 Personal life

-Bennie Boatwright became a candidate for naturalization in April 2024.
-If granted Philippine citizenship it will make him eligible to play for the Philippine national team.
+Boatwright is a dual citizen, and was granted Filipino citizenship via naturalization through a bill which lapsed into law on August 31, 2026.
+He became a candidate for naturalization as early as April 2024.
 The process was stalled due to his August 2024 injury.
+His Filipino citizenship makes him eligible to play for the Philippine national team, pending additional documentary requirements.